Ladder related accidents

 - The ladder is in a poor state

 - Ladders are not secured properly

 Full comprehension of ladder safety and the use of correct safety equipment are essential when working at height.
-Following the HSE ladder guidelines and securing your ladder is imperative to safeguard the ladder user.
+Following the ‘Working at Height Act 2005’ and the HSE ladder guidelines and securing your ladder is imperative to safeguard the ladder user.
 Ladders can be secured by either strapping the ladder to a suitable secure point and/or use an effective ladder stability/anti-slip device.
 By securing the ladder safely helps to reduce any ladder movement therefore helping to keep the operator safe.

 Ladder safety equipment

 When buying a ladder stabiliser/anti-slip device, think about the worst type of surface and conditions you will come across.
 For example, whether you will be using that ladder indoors or outdoors, or whether the ground will be wet, muddy or icy.

 Only buy a ladder and associated stability device that will be suitable for your required surfaces.